On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 Instead of having to check their “inbox”, customers can be made instantly aware of a new message via a notification on their mobile device.

-Customers love it so why not give it a try and see how your business blooms.
-At Messente we offer SMS Gateway so your company can deliver business-critical pin codes, notifications and marketing messages straight into your customer’s hands, like this:
+Messente offers an SMS gateway API via which your company can deliver business-critical PIN codes, notifications, and marketing messages straight into your customers’ hands, like this:

 SMS examples